 The causes of commercial vehicle accidents could be due to the company not maintaining the truck adequately so poor quality parts and incorrectly fitted parts could cause an accident.
 Driver error is the most common cause of accidents.
 When the driver is to blame it may be due to tampering with the truck’s logbook so that he or she can drive longer than the maximum period allowed.
 This is a dangerous activity and could cause an accident through driver fatigue or driver distraction while the individual has to take his or her mind off the road to talk to relatives on the cell phone or eat a fast food meal to save time.

-If you or a member of your family is injured in a tractor trailer accident or someone has been killed you should contact an experienced truck accident personal injury attorney and find out if you qualify to file a wrongful death or personal injury claim.
+If you or a member of your family is injured in a tractor trailer accident or someone has been killed you should contact an experienced truck accident lawyer in Atlanta and find out if you qualify to file a wrongful death or personal injury claim.
 Most attorneys work on a contingency fee basis meaning no upfront fees are payable and the legal fees are paid on settlement.
-In most states a statute of limitation applies which is normally 2 years from the date of the injury or death.18-wheeler Crashes
+In most states a statute of limitation applies which is normally 2 years from the date of the injury or death.18-Wheeler Crashes

 There are many varied reasons for these types of truck crashes.
 Typically, many are due to the careless and negligent action of the driver or the truck company the driver works for.